Andrea Abel, Executive Director

 Daniela Silva, communications & outreach manager

-Born and raised in Houston, Texas, Daniela received her bachelor’s from Texas A&M University in Agricultural Leadership & Development with an emphasis in Political Science.
-She stayed at her alma mater to earn an M.S. in International Agricultural Development.
+Born and raised in Houston, Texas, Daniela received a B.S. in Agricultural Leadership & Development with a minor in Political Science from Texas A&M University.
+She stayed at her alma mater to earn an M.S. in Agricultural Leadership, Development & Communications.
 Between degrees, her lifelong interest in the intersection between agricultural sustainability and social justice led her to the Peace Corps, where she served as an Environmental Action and Food Security volunteer.
-Daniela recently brought home the knowledge and experience necessary to improve food access in her new city with Farmshare Austin.
+Daniela firmly believes in food sovereignty as a basic human right and aims to equip as many Austinites with the tools they need to become food sovereign.

 Ali Stone, Farm Manager